Sachin-Suresh/laravel-dev/kstych/docs/kstych-menus.md

 ### Environment Configuration

-You can use this section if you want to composer install any packages that has dependecies in your application or if you want to install any package that is not already installed.
-To install any package(s), you can provide a `app_require` key followed by the package name and its version, as shown in the below format:
+You can use this section if you want to composer install any packages that have dependencies in your application or if you want to install any package that is not already installed.
+To install any package(s), you can provide an `app_require` key followed by the package name and its version, as shown in the below format:

     app_require="nesbot/carbon": "^1.39|^2.0"